uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/transport-layer-protocols.md

 Imagine you're returning a book you borrowed from your mate on the other side of the railway, and just before you get to the crossing a great long train begins lumbering through it.
 Unfortunately, someone just requested the entirety of Google's codebase to be written down and shipped to them, and it'll be three full days before the crossing is next free.
 It would be far better to have the train split every few wagons, so smaller goods, like the book, can still cross the crossing in reasonable time.
+The numerous trains could even be sent along different routes, to avoid hogging the one line.
 Web pages are like this too.
 They are too big to be sent without delaying others.
 So each page is split up and sent in tiny pieces, then at the other end they are reassembled for delivery.